-Digital Asset Management (DAM) and Content Management Systems (CMS) both deal with digital content, but the two systems were developed for entirely different purposes.
+What is the difference between CMS and DAM?
+Well, Digital Asset Management (DAM) and Content Management Systems (CMS) deal with digital content, but the two systems were developed for entirely different purposes.

-A CMS’s core function is to display and publish editorial content on websites.
-DAM is a central location where all kinds of files can be created, managed and used – a content hub.
+A CMS core function is to display and publish editorial content on websites.
+DAM is a central location where all kinds of files can be created, managed, and used – a content hub.

-CMSs traditionally contain a number of text-heavy files which also serve as text modules and are published on several landing pages.
+A CMS traditionally contains a number of text-heavy files that also serve as text modules and are published on several landing pages.
 Naturally, images and videos are also used to visually enhance the website, making it more attractive.
-Within the CMS, relevant webpage files can be arranged in special layouts prior to publishing them on the website.
+The CMS also allows you to arrange relevant webpage files in special layouts prior to publishing them on the website.

-Conclusion: Though their purposes are very different, the two system functions perfectly complement each other.
+In summary, the purposes of a CMS and a DAM are very different and the two system functions can perfectly complement each other.
 A combination of CMS and DAM is the optimal solution when it comes to simplifying time-consuming workflows in CMS and reducing these to just a few work steps.
 By combining the two systems, companies can achieve innovative advantages, saving time and money.

 How does the combination of CMS and DAM work in everyday business?

 Look for an experienced partner when it comes to integrating DAM in CMS (this is the technical term) – one who can assist you as a specialist in the technical implementation, as well as in preparation and follow-up.
-At CELUM, we offer DAM-integration for the leading CMSs such as WordPress, TYPO3, Sitecore, FirstSpirit, Drupal, CoreMedia Connect, Gentics, OpenText WSM or Magnolia.
-You can read up on all the information on our DAM-system CELUM ContentHub here.
+At CELUM, we offer DAM-integration for the leading CMS’ such as WordPress, TYPO3, Sitecore, FirstSpirit, Drupal, and many more.
+You can see the full list of CELUM CMS Connectors on our Marketplace.